CoryMcCartan/website/content/projects/president-2020/index.md

 Election outcomes are simulated by looking at the Monte Carlo draws of the latent state and national intent parameters on Election Day.
 The congressional-district based electoral vote allocation rules in Nebraska and Maine are not modelled;
-elections in which one of the states' votes go to a candidate other than the statewide winner are unlikely to be elections in which the outcome is decided by a single electoral vote.
+elections in which one of the states&rsquo; votes go to a candidate other than the statewide winner are unlikely to be elections in which the outcome is decided by a single electoral vote.